 - Once the armature is positioned correctly, it's easy to realign the screw holes for the motor bank and secure it back in place.
 Reconnect the motor power, the motor switch Z-connector, and the target bank z-connector.

-- Run the RED LED's wires with the molex connector along the nearest harness to the bottom right of the playfield.
+- Run the BLUE LED's wires with the molex connector along the nearest harness to the bottom right of the playfield.
 Ziptie where necessary to keep the wire flush to the harness.
-Plug in the molex to the power connection near the coin door.
+Plug in the molex to the auxiliary power connection near the coin door.

 - Put the playfield down, CAREFULLY slide the playfield back into position, watch to make sure none of your newly installed wires are too short and not pulling on the molex connector but better safe than sorry!